 Never use a verb other than “said” to carry dialogue.

 The line of dialogue belongs to the character; the verb is the writer sticking his nose in.
 But said is far less intrusive than grumbled, gasped, cautioned, lied.
 I once noticed Mary McCarthy ending a line of dialogue with “she asseverated,” and had to stop reading to get the dictionary.

-Leonard writes fast-paced fiction with terrific dialogue, if sticking with ‘said’ is good enough for him, said is good enough for the rest of us.
+Leonard writes fast-paced fiction with terrific dialogue, if sticking with the one word is good enough for him, it is good enough for the rest of us.